Organization of American States: General Assembly

 The General Assembly is the supreme decision-making body of OAS.
 It convenes once every year in a regular session.
 In special circumstances, and with the approval of two-thirds of the member states, the Permanent Council can convene special sessions.

 The Organization's member states take turns hosting the General Assembly on a rotating basis.
 The states are represented at its sessions by their chosen delegates: generally, their ministers of foreign affairs, or their appointed deputies.
-Each state has one vote, and most matters—except for those for which the Charter or the General Assembly's own rules of procedure specifically require a two-thirds majority—are settled by a simple majority vote.
+Each state has one vote, and most matters are settled by a majority vote, except for those for which the Charter or the General Assembly's own rules of procedure specifically require a two-thirds majority.

 The General Assembly's powers include setting the OAS's general course and policies by means of resolutions and declarations; approving its budget and determining the contributions payable by the member states; approving the reports and previous year's actions of the OAS's specialized agencies; and electing members to serve on those agencies.